oussama-he/vuejs-note-app/README.md

 # VueJS Note App
-A simple note app that use VueJS and localStorage of browser to create and edit notes in markdown format.
+A simple note app that uses VueJS and localStorage of browser to create and edit notes in markdown format.
 ![](./preview.gif)
 ## Project setup
 ```